John

 Legitimacy of the Institution of Slavery

-Above is a link to a book
+Embedded in the text above is a link to a book

-published in 1975 by Barry Rose Publishers, Chichester (UK) in association with the Anti-Slavery
+pub-lished in 1975 by Barry Rose Publishers, Chichester (UK) in association with the Anti-Slavery

 Society for the Protection of Human Rights with a foreword by

-document format (.pdf) made from scans of photocopied pages.*
+Lord Wilberforce.
+It is a .pdf made from scans of photocopied pages.*

-Interested readers are, of course, happy to have this long-out-of-print study in any decent
+glad to have this long-out-of-print study in any decent

 form, for until the project of a documentary history has been

-financed, undertaken, completed, and published, this is the best window
+fi-nanced, undertaken, completed, and published, this is the best window

-we have into a significant area of what is called "Catholic Social
+we have into a significant area of what is called

 It also provides ample

-material for testing the proposition that official Catholic
+material for testing the pro-position that official Catholic

 teaching never changes or, if it does, the change amounts to merely a